JiarouDeng/therma_track/README.md

 1. npx create-expo-app [app name] --template blank-typescript
 2. cd [app name]
 3. cp [dir for React/android_app/*] .
-4. npm install react-native-chart-kit
+4. npm install react-native-chart-kit axios @react-navigation/stack @react-navigation/native
-5. npm install @react-navigation/native
-6. npm install react-native-screens react-native-safe-area-context
+5. npm install react-native-screens react-native-safe-area-context
-7. npm install @react-navigation/stack
+6. **IMPORTANT** Before starting, use "ipconfig" command to check the laptop networks's currently assigned ip address and change all data query to that.
+Otherwise the Expo Go app would not be able to fetch the data!!
-8. npx expo start
+7. npx expo start

 node.js backend